-(b) This Rule does not preclude a lawyer from:

-- (1) responding to allegations of misconduct made against that lawyer, provided that the lawyer complies with the limitations in (a); or - (2) making a statement that a reasonable lawyer would believe is required to protect a client from the substantial undue prejudicial effect of recent publicity not initiated by the lawyer or the lawyer's client.
-A statement made pursuant to this subparagraph shall be limited to such information as is necessary to mitigate the recent adverse publicity. - (c) No lawyer affiliated in a firm or government agency with a lawyer subject to (a) shall make a statement prohibited by (a).
+- (a) A lawyer who is participating or who has participated in the investigation or litigation of a matter shall not make an extrajudicial statement the lawyer knows or reasonably should know will be disseminated by means of public communication and will have a substantial likelihood of materially prejudicing an adjudicatory proceeding. - (b) This Rule does not preclude a lawyer from: - (1) responding to allegations of misconduct made against that lawyer, provided that the lawyer complies with the limitations in (a); or - (2) making a statement that a reasonable lawyer would believe is required to protect a client from the substantial undue prejudicial effect of recent publicity not initiated by the lawyer or the lawyer's client.
+A statement made pursuant to this subparagraph shall be limited to such information as is necessary to mitigate the recent adverse publicity. - (c) No lawyer affiliated in a firm with a lawyer subject to (a) shall make a statement prohibited by (a).

-Terminology: See Rule 1.00 for definitions of "adjudicatory proceeding," "affiliated," "firm," "knows," "reasonable," "reasonably should know," and "substantial."
+Terminology: See Rule 1.00 for the definitions of "adjudicatory proceeding," "affiliated," "believes," "firm," "knows," "reasonable," "reasonably should know," and "substantial."